RiskoFPV/EmuFlight/docs/boards/Board - AikonF4.md

   - Buttons: Boot

 ### Features
-UART3 inverter is controllable by software, you can use the SBUS pad for any unidirectional protocol by setting `serialrx_inverted` accordingly.
-There's also a solder-jumper to bypass the inverter and connecto UART3_RX to `DSMX` pad directly.

 Software serial is preconfigured by default, all you have to do is enable SOFTSERIAL1 for VTX control and SOFTSERIAL2 for ESC sensor on the Ports tab in Configurator.

 ## Manufacturers and Distributors